Hitting forbidden induced subgraphs on bounded treewidth graphs: Lower bounds for -IS-Deletion

 Conversely, suppose that there exists $X \subseteq V(G_{H,\varphi})$ with $|X| \leq k$ such that $G_{H,\varphi} \setminus X$ does not contain $H$ as an induced subgraph.
 By property~{\sf P2} and the choice of $k$, $X$ contains exactly one of $(a_{x,C_1,\ell}, a_{x,C_3,\ell})$ and $(a_x,a_{x,C_2,\bar{\ell}})$ for each variable $x$, and exactly $|C|-1$ vertices in $\{b_{C,\ell} \mid \ell \in C\}$ for each clause $C$.
 We define the following assignment $\alpha$ of the variables: for each variable $x$, let $\ell \in \{x, \bar{x}\}$ such that $a_{x,C,\ell} \in X$ for some clause $C$.
 Then we set $\alpha(x)$ to {\sf true} if $\ell = x$, and to \false if $\ell = \bar{x}$.
 By the above discussion, this is a valid assignment.
 Consider a clause $C$ of $\varphi$, and let $\ell$ be the literal in $C$ such that $b_{C,\ell} \notin X$.
 Property~{\sf P3} and the hypothesis that $X$ is a solution imply that there exists a variable $x \in \{\ell, \bar{\ell}\}$ such that $a_{x,C,\ell} \in X$, as otherwise there would be an occurrence of $H$ in $G_{H,\varphi} \setminus X$.
 By the definition of $\alpha$, necessarily $\alpha(\ell)$ is {\sf true}, and therefore $\alpha$ satisfies $C$.
 Since this argument holds for every clause, we conclude that $\varphi$ is satisfiable. \end{proof}

 We now proceed to describe concrete reductions for several instantiations of $H$.
 In order to add edges between the enhanced central part $M'$ and the sets $A,B$, we use the following nice trick introduced in~\cite{CyganMPP17}.
 To each pair $(C,\ell)$, where $C$ is a clause of $\varphi$ and $\ell$ is a literal in $C$, we assign a function $f_{C,\ell}: [h] \to [s]$.
+Note that there are $s^h$ many such functions, and recall that $s$ has been chosen so that $s^h \geq 3n$.
 We assign these functions in such a way that $f_{C,\ell}\neq f_{C',\ell'}$ whenever $(C,\ell) \neq (C',\ell')$; note that this is possible by the choice of $s$ and the fact that, since $\varphi$ is clean, each clause contains at most three literals.
 We assume henceforth that these functions are fixed.

-We start with the following result that provides tight lower bounds for two graphs that are ``close'' to a clique.
+We start with the following result that provides a tight lower bound for a graph that is very ``close'' to a clique, namely a clique minus one edge.